Unicode transliteration in Python

 http://code.zemanta.com/tsolc/unidecode

-Posted on 1 March 2009 by Tomaž
+Posted by Tomaž

 From the documentation I don't see how you could use unicodedata to do the same thing as unidecode.
 The "normalize" method will produce a normalized string representation, but that is still unicode, not 7-bit ASCII.
 Maybe I'm missing something.